 Third violation within a two-year period: Reallocation of 10% of the organization's annual byline allocation and mandatory appearance before the Finance Committee to address ongoing challenges (passed by two-thirds vote of the Student Assembly).

 Fourth or subsequent violation within a two-year period: Reduction or retraction of the organization's byline allocation for the remainder of the funding cycle and potential disqualification from the next byline funding cycle (passed by two-thirds vote of the Student Assembly), as well as re-evaluation of future funding plans by the SA Finance Committee.

+Public Finance Documentation: The Vice President for Finance shall provide a template to document the income and expenses of by-line organizations and their sub-organizations by the week before the start of each semester.
+Organizations must make this document public via CampusGroups and their website, if applicable.
+The Vice President for Finance shall be strongly encouraged to prioritize consistency when making templates.
+These public finances shall be one of the resources considered in off-year and on-year by-line meetings.

 Section 4: Organization Specific Guidelines